-THOUSAND OAKS, Calif., March 10, 2016 /PRNewswire/ -- Amgen (NASDAQ:AMGN) today announced that the U.S. Food and Drug Administration (FDA) has accepted for review Amgen's supplemental Biologics License Application (sBLA) for the expanded use of Enbrel® (etanercept) to treat pediatric patients with chronic severe plaque psoriasis.
+THOUSAND OAKS, Calif., Nov.
+4, 2016 /PRNewswire/ -- Amgen (NASDAQ:AMGN) today announced that the U.S. Food and Drug Administration (FDA) has approved the supplemental Biologics License Application (sBLA) for the expanded use of ENBREL® (etanercept), making it the first and only systemic therapy to treat pediatric patients (ages 4-17) with chronic moderate-to-severe plaque psoriasis.